mgeeky/PhishingPost/README.md

  - **v0.3** - added CSV reporting method
  - **v0.4** - unkn0w have added redirection facility and improved nested POST arrays handling
  - **v0.5** - unkn0w added support for $post_url variable to support pages that have separate URLs for login form and login backend
+ - **v0.5.1** - mgeeky: fixed issue with nested POST arrays by flattening it

 ---